There's an interesting local observation to be made about this four-CD box set of what is essentially low-rent, lo-fi American garageband rock.

 Mostly this is unpretentious pop-rock which is rough round the edges, heavy on fuzzbox and knows the value of a middle eight and a good chorus.

-Outside of the familiar (I Had Too Much to Dream Last Night, Pushin' Too Hard, Psychotic Reaction, Hey Joe) there are gems and curiosities among the nuggets: Mouse's Public Execution is barely a rewrite of Dylan's Like A Rolling Stone/Positively 4th Street; the non-hit single Spazz is a piece of dementia that sounds like a cross between early Zappa and a one-amp Walk this Way; early Captain Beefheart is here, Farmer John was covered by Neil Young on one his many lesser albums of the mid 90s; and local audiences know Lollipop Shoppe singer Fred Cole better as the frontman for Dead Moon, a garage band from Seattle which toured New Zealand frequently and still makes a rock'n'roll noise in this unvarnished style.
+Outside of the familiar (I Had Too Much to Dream Last Night, Pushin' Too Hard, Psychotic Reaction, Hey Joe) there are gems and curiosities among the nuggets: Mouse's Public Execution is barely a rewrite of Dylan's Like A Rolling Stone/Positively 4th Street; the non-hit single Spazz is a piece of dementia that sounds like a cross between early Zappa and a one-amp Walk this Way; early Captain Beefheart is here, Farmer John was covered by Neil Young on one his many lesser albums of the mid Nineties; and local audiences know Lollipop Shoppe singer Fred Cole better as the frontman for Dead Moon, a garage band from Oregon which toured New Zealand frequently and still makes a rock'n'roll noise in this unvarnished style.

 And the Monks, US servicemen in Germany, whose simplistic sloganeering ("people kill for you") and dangerously minimal rock make them a kind of Beastie Boys of Unfulfilled R'n'B Promise.